ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

 * :math:`w_f` is the wheel track of the front axle, measured between the two kingpins.

-To avoid slipping of the front wheels, the steering angle of the front wheels cannot be equal.
+To prevent the front wheels from slipping, the steering angle of the front wheels cannot be equal.
 This is the so-called **Ackermann steering**.

 .. note::
-  The Ackermann steering can also be performed by a `mechanical linkage between the two front wheels <https://en.wikipedia.org/wiki/Ackermann_steering_geometry>`__.
+  Ackermann steering can also be achieved by a `mechanical linkage between the two front wheels <https://en.wikipedia.org/wiki/Ackermann_steering_geometry>`__.
 In this case the robot has only one steering input, and the steering angle of the two front wheels is mechanically coupled.
-Then the inverse kinematics of the robot is the same as that from the car-like model above.
+The inverse kinematics of the robot will then be the same as in the car-like model above.

 **Forward Kinematics**

-The forward kinematics is the same as the car-like model above.
+The forward kinematics is the same as for the car-like model above.

 **Inverse Kinematics**